mauricio-b-mossi/Notes/JavaScript/TheEventLoop.md

 Use [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) as your guide for everything JavaScript.

+> The most important thing to remember, is that after each callback in the macrotask queue
+> is executed, before moving to the next callback in the current macrotask phase, if the phase
+> pushed callbacks to the microtask queue, those will be executed until they are exhausted.

 ___
 ### Up to Speed with JavaScript
 Here is mostly everything you need to know before hopping back into the weird